simonh1000/simonh1000.github.io/_posts/2015-10-20-angular2-one-way-data-binding.md

 }
 {% endhighlight %}

-## Conclusions

-We have seen a succession of examples that added functionality while retaining a single source of state truth.
-Rendering was effectively 'pure' and actions were transmitted to the parent to maintain the state.
-The Angular loop is still quite different from Elm's but we have achieved some of the core elements on the one-way data binding pattern.

-## Postscript: Using Redux & immutable for state management
+## Using Redux & immutable for state management

-As a little exercise for myself, I decided to do away with the mutable state in the examples above.
-As the focus here is on Angular I won't present all of the Redux and immutable data handling code, but just show my Angular code's redux calls.
+So far, we have used mutable state, but it straightforward to add in calls to redux by the parent node of our Angular 2 app.As the focus here is on Angular I won't present all of the Redux and immutable data handling code, but just show my Angular code's redux calls.
 You can find the full code in the repo.

 {% highlight js %}
 export class CountersComponent {